thapaliya123/Generative-AI-With-Large-Language-Models/week2/README.md

 - Idea is to freeze most of the model weights and focus on fine-tuning a subset of existing model parameters (e.g particular layers or components)
 - Another idea is to add new layer on top of pre-existing layers and only train the newly added layers.
 - In PEFT, most of the LLMs weights are kept frozen, this ways the trainable parameter while finetuning will be reduced compared to that of original LLMs.
-    - Generally, it consists of only 15-20% of original LLMs weights
+    - Generally, it consists of only 15-20% of original LLMs weights in order to train.
 - PEFT can often be performed on a single GPU, and PEFT is less prone to catastrophic forgetting since only some layers are fine-tuned keeping weights of layers of original LLMs same.

 - Full Fine-tuning  creates full copy of original LLM per task, i.e.